 Small Business Rates Relief:

-If a ratepayer’s sole or main property has a rateable value which does not exceed an amount set out in regulations, the ratepayer may receive a percentage reduction in their rates bill for this property of up to a maximum of 100%.
-The level of reduction will depend upon the rateable value of the property – for example eligible properties below a specified lower threshold will receive 100% relief, and you may receive partial tapered relief up to a specified upper threshold.
-The relevant thresholds for relief are set out in the regulations and can be obtained from us or from the GOV website.
+If a ratepayer’s sole or main property has a rateable value which does not exceed a set threshold, the ratepayer may receive a percentage reduction in their rates bill for this property of up to a maximum of 100%.
+The level of reduction will depend upon the rateable value of the property.
+For example eligible properties with a rateable value below a specified lower threshold will receive 100% relief, while eligible properties above the lower threshold and below a specified upper threshold may receive partial relief.
+The relevant thresholds for relief are set by the Government by order and can be obtained from your local authority or from the GOV website.

-Generally, this percentage reduction (relief) is only available to ratepayers who occupy either –
+Generally, these percentage reductions (reliefs) are only available to ratepayers who occupy either –

 (a) One property, or

-(b) One main property and other additional properties providing those additional properties each have a rateable value which does not exceed the limit set in regulations
+(b) One main property and other additional properties providing those additional properties each have a rateable value which does not exceed the limit set by order.

-The aggregate rateable value of all the properties mentioned in (b), must also not exceed an amount set in regulation.
+The aggregate rateable value of all the properties mentioned in (b), must also not exceed an amount set by order.
 For those businesses that take on an additional property which would normally have meant the loss of small business rate relief, they will be allowed to keep that relief for a fixed additional period.
-Full details on the relevant limits in relation to second properties and the current period for which a ratepayer may continue to receive relief after taking on an additional property can be obtained from us or from the GOV website.
+Full details on the relevant limits in relation to second properties and the current period for which a ratepayer may continue to receive relief after taking on an additional property can be obtained from your local authority or from the GOV website.

 Certain changes in circumstances will need to be notified to the local authority by the ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are-

-(b) The ratepayer taking up occupation of an additional property, and
+(b) The ratepayer taking up occupation of an additional property, or